-Evolution Jujutsu is an especially good martial art for self-defence.
+Our modern jujutsu style is especially good for “street” self-defence.

-But we believe that a whole martial artist is “greater than the sum of its parts”.
+But we believe that a whole martial artist is greater than the sum of their parts.

 What does that mean?

-By including personal development skills in the syllabus alongside the technical, Evolution Jujutsu students–the young ones included!–are encouraged to take ownership of their own progress.
+By including personal development skills in the syllabus alongside the technical, our students–the young ones included!–are encouraged to take ownership of their own progress.

-Is Evolution Jujutsu the same as MMA (Mixed Martial Arts)?
+Is what we teach the same as MMA (Mixed Martial Arts)?

-Evolution Jujutsu is a modern mixed martial art style consisting primarily of jujutsu and kung fu, fully underpinned with the time-honoured values of the traditional styles.
-It incorporates the speed and power in striking defences, easy-to-apply jujutsu escapes and releases from common attacks, basic ground defence, understanding conflict scenarios, and weapons defence.
+The style incorporates the speed and power in striking defences, easy-to-apply jujutsu escapes and releases from common attacks, basic ground defence, understanding conflict scenarios–including how to avoid them, and weapons defence.

-Established in 2006, Evolution Jujutsu is the continued development of Hoshin Jutsu, a system of self-defence which the highly-regarded Sydney martial artist, Sensei Geoff Smith, was instrumental in creating in 1997 out of a need for a practical, modern style that was both highly-effective to use and simple to learn.
+Established in 2006, the system was developed by the highly-regarded Sydney martial artist, Sensei Geoff Smith.
+It is the continued evolution of Hoshin Jutsu, which Sensei Smith was also instrumental in creating in 1997 out of a need for a practical, modern style that was both highly-effective to use and simple to learn.

-Sensei Smith is a very experienced and versatile martial artist, beginning his training at a young age with Judo, then continuing to train in other martial arts, gaining high levels in Japanese and Chinese styles including Bujinkan Budo Taijutsu, Jujutsu, and Shaolin Kempo Kung Fu.
+Sensei Smith is a very experienced, versatile and truly amazing martial artist.
+He began his training at a young age with Judo, continuing on to train in other martial arts and gaining high levels in Japanese and Chinese styles including Bujinkan Budo Taijutsu, Jujutsu, and Shaolin Kempo Kung Fu.

 It is an incredible accomplishment to achieve a Black Belt, but it takes much more than being a highly-proficient martial artist to be a great teacher of it.